Securing more objective news sources for our students

 Through the lens of this conflict, we clearly see that there are leaders today who consciously manipulate and restrict information to distort our perceptions of their actions and to provoke mistrust, discord, and violence.
 Although social media has made it easier for ‘citizen journalists’ to counter propaganda, this war demonstrates that our modern media and communication technologies also facilitate and embolden those who wish to cascade mistruths.

 This misuse of information poses a clear and present danger to our peace, security, and general happiness.
-We must therefore seek to understand and minimize its affects in connection with all other Global Issues that require our action (Brown, 2022).
-As with all complex and challenging international issues we will need the ingenuity and support of peoples across the globe to secure and execute the most effective and innovative strategies (Matic and Matic, 2022).
+We must therefore seek to understand and minimise its affects in connection with all other Global Issues that require our action (Brown, 2022).
+As with all complex and challenging international issues we will need the ingenuity and support of peoples across the globe to secure and execute the most effective and effective strategies (Matic and Matic, 2022).

 Educators have a key role to play in raising awareness of such issues.
 Thus, this article contains questions, background information, and suggestions, that teachers can use to provoke student reflection, debate, and action.
 To start this process a non-fiction account of a conversation is used to highlight just one of the many related challenges that we face connected with the misuse and manipulation of information.